 The ISP Constitution sets out the objectives, direction and rules adopted by the party.
 It also explains how the party is organised and operated across Scotland

 The “Independence for Scotland Party (ISP)” (hereafter referred to as ISP or “the party”) will be registered in Great Britain.

-It is the current aim of the party to stand for election in the Holyrood 2021 Election and thereafter contest any following Scottish Parliamentary Elections.
+It is the current aim of the party to stand for election in the Scottish Parliament Elections.

-In the future, other elections may be contested, either at Council, Westminster or European level.
+In the future, other elections may be contested, either at council or Westminster, subject to a vote by members.

 2. Aims and Objectives

 The party’s aims and objectives are as follows:

 - Independence for Scotland.
 To regain Scotland’s independence by any democratic means.

 - Equality for everyone that lives in Scotland.